Darth-Apple/Simple-MyBB-Reputation-Bars/readme.txt

-You are viewing the alpha version of a quick MyBB 1.8 plugin for reputation bars.
-It has been tested on a live forum and is safe for installation.
-However, we are still working on this plugin and some bugs may exist.
-Please report them and we will fix them promptly! :)
+Reputation Bars:

+This is a simple plugin that creates a progress bar for user reputations on their posts (below their avatars).
+This plugin is safe for live installations and has been tested.
+As this is a first-version plugin, we encourage you to report any bugs or suggestions you may encounter! :)

 -------------------------------
 Installation: